-The engineering requirements were created next to allow the team to translate the needs into actual values.
+The engineering requirements was created to allow the team to translate the customer needs into actual values.
 Table 1 shows the engineering requirements for this project as well as their respective target values and tolerances.
-Most of the engineering requirements are focused around the size and weight of the device due to the device having to be constrained in a small area.
-The width of the device is based off the width of the seat, this is to ensure that all final designs are suitable to fit within the wheelchair's dimensions .
+Most of the engineering requirements were focused around the size and weight of the device due to the device having to be constrained in a small area.
+The width of the device is based off the width of the seat, this is to ensure that all final designs are suitable to fit within the wheelchair's dimensions.
 The target for the weight of the device is 7lbs and has a tolerance of 2lbs.
-All of the engineering requirements can be lower than their targeted values, with the exception of the lifespan.
-Table 2 shows a more indepth look into the relation between the engineering and customer requirements for the device.
+All of the engineering requirements are lower than their targeted values, with the exception of the lifespan.
+Table 2 shows a more in-depth look into the relationship between the engineering and customer requirements for the device.